 This weekend, we list nine most interesting video game bunnies.
 These rabbits caught our eye one way or another: they're either immensely creepy, dreadfully cute, or they inspired some of the beloved games of modern day.

-Last Saturday, I made a list of Easter eggs in video games.
+Last Saturday, I made a in video games.
 I even threw in an Easter egg of my own.
 An Easter egg within a list about Easter eggs, how clever.
 Well, now that the words "Easter" and "eggs" have lost all meaning, it's time for another list.

 Just one more thing before we begin.
 Isn't "hidden Easter eggs" kind of an oxymoron?